 For many employees, there's a definite start and end to the workday.
 If you don't get your work done, you can handle it tomorrow.
 When the weekend rolls around, you're off the clock until Monday.

 For the self-employed, it's easy to work long hours, including on nights and weekends.
 There's always something else on your to-do list, and the work can go on forever if you don't set limits.

 Should you be self-employed?

 Even though I love being self-employed, I don't think it's for everyone.

 For those who love their jobs and are paid well, there’s often little reason for them to consider self-employment.
 Being self-employed is riskier for most, which might not suit workers who enjoy a stable income.

-If you are interested in testing self-employment, I’d suggest a compromise: Try self-employment on the side first.
+If you are interested in testing self-employment, I’d suggest a compromise: try self-employment on the side first.
 I was a part-time freelancer for more than a year before quitting my job.
-Not only did I have a better understanding of what self-employment was like, but I had side income that made the transition was much easier once I quit.
+Not only did I have a better understanding of what self-employment was like, but I had a side income that made the transition much easier once I quit.